I Am Kandy

 I am the son of the late Violet Boyagoda who was a granddaughter of the late George Edward Paranagama of Paranagama walawwa, Thumpane.
 The name of Vincent Nugawela appears in Mr. Paranagama's testementary case.
 Are you connected to my mother by any chance?
 Thanks, Sunil.

-8. Kaushinie Panditaratne Weerasekare
+6. Kaushinie Panditaratne Weerasekare

 March 6, 2017 at 03:13 am

 Hello Chathuri, yes what wonderful memories tinged with such nostalgia these [portraits] bring -- Uncle Sanka and Mr Dunivila -- both quintessential gentlemen and these videos capture that.
 The gentleness and sensitivity that Aunty Malika's video captured is utterly fantastic.
-Jean Arasanayam had been my mother's university mate and wrote to condole me after her death, especially as my father is also well known to her husband.
+Jean Arasanayam had been my mother's university mate and wrote to console me after her death, especially as my father is also well known to her husband.
 I was so touched as she was a role model.
-We hear that she changed after '83 and as she says how could it not be so -- it changed all of us.
+We hear that she changed after '83 and as she says how could it not be so — it changed all of us.
 Hiding Tamil neighbours' daughters in our rooms, my brothers trying to save a Tamil man who in desperation had jumped in to the lake to escape the mobs from Colombo who had come in buses, the Buddhist priests on the other side of the lake helping the man to the temple, my own horror to remember even today that the huge blaze I saw while walking to town was that of the tiny oil shop by the Murugan temple run by a jolly, plump elderly Tamil man.
 The videos all show Kandy as it was ”once upon a time” without bigotry, full of humanity, sharing mixed race and mixed religious famlies without great awareness of that being so.
 I too share Hindu and Christian relatives going back to my parents' generation.
-It seems they truly were more multi-cultural though the word was not even invented then perhaps.
-A wonderful set of videos and audio recordings and a very worthy project.
+It seems they truly were more multi-cultural though the word had not been invented then perhaps.
+A wonderful set of recordings and a very worthy project.
 May it also help our country heal faster and treasure what the ealier generations handed over to us.

 Leave a comment